reinator/tutorial_metabarcoding/_pages/handsOn_merqury.md

 For the plot files, you will have 3 types: st (stacked), ln (line) and fl (filled).
 ### These three graphs will represent the same data
-they are just a different way to plot the (same) data.
+they are just a different way of plotting the (same) data.
 For further information I recommend having a look at the manual [here](https://github.com/marbl/merqury/wiki/2.-Overall-k-mer-evaluation).

 # Attention
 Apart from having st, fn and ln, merqury is going to output 2 types of files, *asm* and *cn*.
-If the file contains *cn* it's going to show you everything in terms of kmer counts without accounting for which kmer is present in which assembly, if it contains *asm* it is going to show you each kmer belonging to each assembly in the plot.
+If the file contains *cn* it's going to show you all kmer counts of primary + haplotigs, if it contains *asm* it is going to show you each kmer belonging to each assembly in separated plots.
 Deep breath.
 You are going to get it!
-(Just takes time!).
-Didn't understand, discuss this with your group on zoom!
+(It just takes time!).
+Didn't get it yet?
+Discuss it with your group on zoom!

 What you need to do with the purging merqury results is:
 Now I want you to take a look at some relevant Merqury files.
 The text files can be open with the `less` command, while you will need to download the plot files (*.png) to your local machine in order to actually open them.